How to Recover Deleted Photos and Files without Software

 - /s means to search the specified path including subfolders

 - H is the letter of your drive

 Though we can try to recover lost photos using CMD, whether deleted or hidden, it may not work for all situations.
 In case the above steps fail to get back your lost pictures, you may search for another solution.

 The main concern for most users to choose to recover photos without using any software is that third-party recovery tools usually charge people a lot.
-However, what if the software is 100% free?
+However, what if the software is 100% free for photo recovery?

 Method 2.
 Recover Deleted Photos with 100% Free Software on Windows/Mac

 Gihosoft RePicvid is a free photo recovery software, which is able to recover deleted or lost photos from SD card, USB flash stick, external hard drive, PC, etc. Besides common photos, such as JPEG, PNG, GIF, RePicvid also supports the recovery of digital camera RAW pictures, including SR2, CR2, RAF, ARW, etc. If you want to recover permanently lost image files without using any paid software, RePicvid is your best choice.